hacdias/fintracts/JSON-SPECIFICATION.md

-# JSON Specification
+# JSON Contract Specification

 This is the JSON specification of the contracts format.
-It goes well along with the [English Contract Specification](./parser/SPECIFICATION.md), as the latter explains the meaning of each field.
+It goes well along with the [English Contract Specification](./ENGLISH-SPECIFICATION.md), as the latter explains the meaning of each field.

 - [Primitives](#primitives)
   - [Date](#date)